mrocklin/blog/_posts/work/2018-02-28-minimal-bug-reports.md

 {% include JB/setup %}

-Following up on a post on [supporting users in open source](../../../2016/08/25/supporting-users) this post lists some suggestions on how to ask a package maintainer to help you with a problem.
+Following up on a post on [supporting users in open source](../../../2016/08/25/supporting-users) this post lists some suggestions on how to ask a maintainer to help you with a problem.

 You don't have to follow these suggestions.
 They are optional.
-They make it more likely that a project maintainer to spend time helping you.
+They make it more likely that a project maintainer will spend time helping you.
 It's important to remember that their willingness to support you for free is optional too.

+Crafting minimal bug reports is essential for the life and maintenance of community-driven open source projects.
+Doing this well is an incredible service to the community.

 Minimal Complete Verifiable Examples
 ------------------------------------

 I strongly recommend following Stack Overflow's guidelines on [Minimal Complete Verifiable Exmamples](https://stackoverflow.com/help/mcve).
 I'll include brief highlights here:

-... code should be ...
+> ... code should be ...

--  Minimal – Use as little code as possible that still produces the same problem
+> -  Minimal – Use as little code as possible that still produces the same problem

--  Complete – Provide all parts needed to reproduce the problem
+> -  Complete – Provide all parts needed to reproduce the problem

--  Verifiable – Test the code you're about to provide to make sure it reproduces the problem
+> -  Verifiable – Test the code you're about to provide to make sure it reproduces the problem

 Lets be clear, this is *hard* and takes time.

-I find that creating an MCVE often takes 10-30 minutes.
+As a question-asker I find that creating an MCVE often takes 10-30 minutes for a simple problem.
 Fortunately this work is usually straightforward, even if I don't know very much about the package I'm having trouble with.
-Most of creating an MCVE is about removing all of the code that was specific to my application.
+Most of the work to create a minimal example is about removing all of the code that was specific to my application, and as the question-asker I am probably the most qualified person to do that.

-When answering questions I often point people to this document.
+When answering questions I often point people to StackOverflow's MCVE document.
-They sometimes come back with a better-but-no-yet-minimal example.
+They sometimes come back with a better-but-not-yet-minimal example.
 This post clarifies a few common issues.

 As an running example I'm going to use Pandas dataframe problems.

 Don't post data
 ---------------